luisscrc/PICCalculator/README.md

-# PICCalculator
+# PICVoltmeter
-This is a PIC16F887 based on calculator
+This is a PIC16F887 based on DC voltmeter